emilys16/CTS-4000/submission_revisions.md

 > Elle Mills.
 “DON’T FORGET about ME (2025) | a Coming-of-Age Short Film.”
 YouTube, 12 May 2025, www.youtube.com/watch?v=5zr_9-5Xw9s.
 >
 > Saunders, Elizabeth Grace.
 “Stop Being a People-Pleaser.”
 Harvard Business Review, 30 Oct.
 2012, hbr.org/2012/10/stop-being-a-people-pleaser.

+<h1>Revisions</h1>

+## Summary of Feedback
+1. Tighten a few sentences and standardize captalization for the film title
+2. Make the essay more relevant
+3. Add a counterargument and explain why the original argument is the strongest.
+4. Add a full metadata section, fix and embed all links, convert in-text references to footnotes, check heading consistency, and include alt-text if you add images.